5GSEC/xIM/README.md

 ---

-Note: Use the `python-3.6.9` branch, if needed.
+Note: Use the `python-3.6.9` branch for the NDSS '24 [5G-Spector Artifact](https://github.com/5GSEC/5G-Spector/wiki/5G%E2%80%90Spector-Artifact-in-a-Simulated-LTE-Network).

 ---
 ### Overview